luke-h1/Infra/README.md

 ## alternatives:
-  * if you run a linux machine the <a href="https://github.com/luke-h1/linux-server-automation">this</a> repository may be helpful in automating your setup:
+  * if you run a linux machine <a href="https://github.com/luke-h1/linux-server-automation" style="text-decoration: underline; ">this</a> repository may be helpful in automating your setup:

 ## License